privateai/pai-thin-client/README.md

 #### Building Request Objects

-Request objects can initialized by passing in all the required values needed for the request as arguments or from a dictionary, using the object's `fromdict` function:
+Request objects can initialized by passing in all the required values needed for the request as arguments or from a dictionary, using the object's `fromdict` function.
+Any object can be created as per the [Private AI documentation][1].

 ```python
 # Passing arguments